In This Article

 Plastic Tubes and Bottles

 Firstly, leave the labels on—these will help the recycling team identify what the bottle used to house, just in case it could have contaminated the plastic.
 Screw the lids back on, too, as this will ensure they get recycled.
 Also, remember to give the tubes a good clean.
-We've found near-to-boiling water works pretty well getting the final dregs out of a shampoo bottle.
 And finally, squash the bottles down to save space.

 To get the final dregs out of a shampoo bottle, near-to-boiling water works pretty well.

 When it comes to electrical items, first work out if the item is still in working order, as often charity shops will accept used hair tools.
 If it's completely broken, then it's likely you'll be able to recycle it, but you might need to take it to a specific center—just check your local recycling plant's capacity first.

 While they're not accepted in your recycling, items such as cotton pads and cardboard-stemmed cotton buds can be composted with the rest of your kitchen waste.